model-initiative/model_initiative/README.md

 ![alt](schema.png)
 \
-A: Classic experiment in psychoacoustics B: Structure of the model comparison framework, models process sounds output by the experiment side.The output of the model is then fed to the detector which comes up with a decision/
+A: Classic experiment in psychoacoustics B: Structure of the model comparison framework, models process sounds output by the experiment side.The output of the model is then fed to the detector which comes up with a decision.

 From the figure below, two sides can be observed: the experiment side and the model/detector side